Rashford hands Barcelona late Copa win against third-division Guadalajara

 - list 4 of 4AFCON 2025: Full match schedule before Africa’s showcase football spectacle

-The home side posed a constant threat on the counter-attack and frustrated the European heavyweights for long stretches.
+The home side posed a constant threat on the counterattack and frustrated the European heavyweights for long stretches.

 Barcelona coach Hansi Flick introduced regular starters Pau Cubarsi, Alejandro Balde, Jules Kounde, and Pedri from the bench in the second half, seeking a breakthrough.

-The changes finally paid dividends in the 77th minute when Frenkie de Jong whipped in a cross from the right and defender Christensen rose highest to meet the delivery, with his header deflecting off Guadalajara’s Julio Martinez before nestling in the net.
+The changes finally paid dividends in the 77th minute when Frenkie de Jong whipped in a cross from the right, and defender Christensen rose highest to meet the delivery, with his header deflecting off Guadalajara’s Julio Martinez before nestling in the net.

 The hosts nearly produced an immediate response, with Salifo Caropitche unleashing a fierce drive from distance, but Barcelona goalkeeper Marc-Andre ter Stegen – who was playing his first game for Barca since May – reacted superbly to tip the effort over the bar, preserving his side’s slender lead.